berrybigcircus/AconexPython/README.md

 config.info("'HB Test' initialised")
 config.debug(config.projecturl()) #This is the url needed for most API requests
 ```
-All logs are outputted to the command line and to [].
+All logs are outputted to the command line and to `debug.log` within the Logs folder.

 ## Get All Projects
 Most programs require the list of projects the account has access to beforehand in order to run.
 Run `getAllProjects.py` to convert this into a csv list.